emmapa/proximity_kit/PK_MUV/README.md

 Green-blue blink: the kit can't connect to the WiFi.<br>
 Green-aqua blink: the kit can't reach the MUV server and the "check message" is not sent.

+{"message":"check","id":1756474,"location":"Funen","rssi":-59,"batt”:50}

+for details about the payload content, see below.

 #### Uplinks
+Depending by the triggered routines, the PK_MUV send three different message to the MUV server that support MQTT protocol.
+The topic used is prox and the payloads, Jason format, are the following:

+{"message":"startup","id":1756474,"location":"Nieuwmarkt 4, Amsterdam","rssi":-52, "batt":50}<br>
+{"id":1756474,"uid":"04:23:AB:32:EC:4C:81”}<br>
+{"message":"check","id":1756474,"location":"Nieuwmarkt 4, Amsterdam","rssi":-59,"batt”:50}<br>

+messagge: triggered routine , start-up or check <br>
+id: chipID or PK_MUV ID <br>
+uid: Tag UID <br>
+location: location of the kit, to be inserted during configuration mode <br>
+rssi: rssi <br>
+batt: battery level in % <br>

 ## Power supply and Batt Led
 The PK_MUV kit runs on a rechargeable battery, a 2000mAh Lithium Ion Polymer cell last about 4 days when the PK_MUV kit works in operational mode.
 The status of the battery is visualised by the Batt Led: